abursavich/prometheus/discovery/README.md

 mechanism's list of configs in `scrape_config` and `alertmanager_config` (e.g. `${NAME}_sd_configs`).

+If your Config implements `config.Validater` then it will be used by `promtool` to help discover configuration errors.
+It should make a reasonable attempt to locally vet the config, but should not make external requests (e.g. to confirm that given credentials are accepted).

 ### New Service Discovery Check List

 Here are some non-obvious parts of adding service discoveries that need to be verified:

 - Validate that discovery configs can be DeepEqualled by adding them to `config/testdata/conf.good.yml` and to the associated tests.

+- If there is a TLSConfig or HTTPClientConfig, make sure they are checked in the Config's optional `Validate() error` method.

 - Import your SD package from `prometheus/discovery/install`.
 The install package is imported from `main` to register all builtin SD mechanisms.